reider-roque/edbsearch/README.md

 #Prerequisites

 On Kali Linux `exploitdb` package must be installed.
-Or you can get the latest database version from github and then edit EXDBPATH variable to point to your chosen location.
+Or you can get the latest database version from github and then edit `EDB_PATH` variable to point to your chosen location.

 #Usage